(This page not dependent on operating system)

 The key to remember is that for one of these items to be available for Windows to use, it must be added to the correct folder.
 Fonts must be in the Fonts folder and Cursors in Cursors.
 Wallpaper must be a .bmp file and located in the Windows Folder*.
 Screen savers are in .scr format and must be in the System folder under Windows. *Note: later versions of Windows allow using jpg pictures for wallpaper and are in the c:\Windows\web\wallpaper or c:\winnt\web\wallpaper folder.

 Themes are a little trickier because they are not a single file.
 They include all of the above elements and each must be placed in separate folders.
 The download site should have full instructions.
+In Windows 7 thru 10 you can right click the desktop and select Personalize.
+In that window, you have the link to select more themes on line from Microsoft.
+These are safe to use.
+Be careful of any other sites.
+Many are used by unscrupulous porno programmers to redirect you.

 Most of these files carry copyrights with limited license to use for personal use only and should be respected.